 With an intranet, company news, announcements, community programs and other positive communications can be aggregated and published within one location, with news personalised by the employee’s department, location and other key criteria.

 Providing channels for employees to express their opinions and offer suggestions, as well as recognising their contributions, is an important step in making them feel valued.
-Rewards and recognition sections are commonly found on intranets.
+One of the ways to use technology to improve employee experience is the rewards and recognitions sections that are commonly found on intranets.
 This can take different forms:

 - Northcott's ECEI workspace contains key metrics such as the number of children seen and plans completed, are also prominently displayed on the page to highlight the positive work the team have done.